ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 During this step, you use the prototype tool to perform the task.
 Take plenty of notes about how easy it is to configure and use the tool.
 While focusing on the main task, consider 'edge cases' or unusual scenarios where the tool might not be so successful.

-At the end of the task, you should have collected sufficient evidence to show that the OIT aligns with MOJ good practice and obligations, and that it is capable of performing tasks for others within the MOJ.
+At the end of the task, you should have collected enough evidence to show that:

+- the OIT aligns with MOJ good practice and obligations
+- it is capable of performing tasks for others within the MOJ
+- is it cost-effective

 In summary, you have collected material to help justify more serious consideration: acceptance.

 For more help with the Alpha step, contact your Line Manager and your Tech Support team.